joshwillmoore1/Towards_spatial_hallmarks_EMBO24/README.md

 # Towards Spatial Hallmarks of Cancer Detection and Treatment

 This repository accompanies the poster titled 'Towards Spatial Hallmarks of Cancer Detection and Treatment' presented at EMB0 conference The Spatial Biology of Cancer 2024.
+The poster is a downloadable pdf from this repository.

-This poster showcases two case studies using MuSpAn, is a Python toolbox for Multiscale Spatial Analysis.
+This poster showcases two case studies using MuSpAn, a Python toolbox for Multiscale Spatial Analysis, from highlighting just two usages of muspan from explorative to hypothesis driven analysis.
+For more details, see www.muspan.co.uk.

 ---
 ## References
-1. MuSpAn: A toolbox for Multiscale Spatial Analysis
+1. Bull, Joshua A., Moore, Joshua. & Helen Byrne.
+MuSpAn: A toolbox for Multiscale Spatial Analysis [Drafted]
-2. Integrating...
-3. Dynamics fibroblast...
-4. TGFB
-5.
+2. Bull, Joshua A., Mulholland, Eoghan., Moore, Joshua., et al. "Integrating diverse statistical methods to analyse stage-discriminatory cell interactions in colorectal neoplasia." bioRxiv (2024): 2024-06. \url[https://www.biorxiv.org/content/10.1101/2024.06.02.597010v1.abstract]
+3. Mulholland, Eoghan., Moore, Joshua., et al. Dynamic Adaptability of Fibroblasts in the Tumour Microenvironment: Implications for Stem Cell Phenotype [Drafted]
+4. Vazquez, Ester Gil, et al. "Dynamic and adaptive cancer stem cell population admixture in colorectal neoplasia."
+Cell Stem Cell 29.8 (2022): 1213-1228.